 Once your ranked rewards have been added to your inventory, they will transfer with you.

 - Teamfight Tactics is all about discovery.
 A single match can change drastically from one turn to the next, and we want Ranked seasons to reflect that.
 To honor this, we’re going to be open to making bigger changes between seasons than we are for Summoner’s Rift.

 - The goal right now is to start up a new season of TFT every few months, so there could be three to four seasons of TFT every year.
 Each season will be tied to a set, and sets won't span across multiple seasons.

 - TFT is our baby, so we’ve gotta nurture it.
 That means these times are totally subject to change!
 We want what’s best for TFT and you!

 Splits and Ranked Queue

-- Yay!
+Yay!
 More friendship!
 But some of the same rules still apply.
-Players can queue together in parties of 5 if you're Gold or lower!
-Platinum or above?
-That means you can queue in parties of 3.
+Players can queue together in parties of 3 if you're Diamond or lower!
+Master or above?
+You’ll have to queue up on your own.